adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #5 Add minimal css to App.css for styling the main background and for styling the background of the <div> where the components are going to be displayed

 #6 'rfce' to start with in each of the components will import the generic first few lines needed for each component

+#7 Start with a generic <p> in each component and then import all the components (with CTRL + SPACEBAR) in the App.js file